 UNIVERSITY OF ILORIN TEACHING HOSPITAL

-Within its short period of operation, the center has assisted in bringing into the world, 19 babies, (9 boys and 10 girls) including a set of triplet.
+Within its short period of operation, the centre has assisted in bringing into the world, 19 babies, (9 boys and 10 girls) including a set of triplet.

 Speaking on why the clinic was established, the Chief Medical Director, (CMD) Professor Abdulwaheed Olatinwo stated that “we set up this unit due to our quests to put smiles on the faces of those touted as childless.
 As Africans once there is a problem of infertility, it will surely lead to divorce.
 But the UITH has now been telling those involved that just as a woman could be infertile so could a man also be non-virile.”